 Rather than gas up the car for a road-trip, I decided to make a vegan burrito bowl of my own, inspired by the one I’d had at Brightside Kitchen.

-To make a vegan burrito bowl:
+How to make a vegan burrito bowl:

 Start by sautéing onions and garlic in a skillet.
-Add cooked brown lentils, black beans, spices, and just enough water to get the spices evenly mixed.
+Add cooked black beans, brown lentils, spices, and just enough water to get the spices evenly mixed.

 Then serve the lentil & black bean mixture in bowls with brown rice, spinach, guacamole, pico de gallo, jalapeño peppers, cilantro, and hot sauce.
 (My favorite hot sauce of the moment is Wildbrine smoky jalapeño sriracha.)